programmer90000/driving/theory-test-notes.md

-# Questions About Lights

-If I need to use lights, it is always dipped headlights.

-The question/ answer may call it headlights instead of dipped headlights.

-If the answer is something other than dipped headlights, there will be a clue in the question, such as parking

 # Questions about road markings

 Normal broken lines in the middle of the road (short dashes with long gaps) are used to divide traffic